KQM-git/TCL/docs/theorycrafting.md

 **Aura Tax** = The aura tax reduces the gauge application from Elemental sources by a multiplier of 0.8.

-**Coexisting/Underlying Aura** = In certain situations (e.g. Electro-Charged) multiple auras of different elements may exist on the same entity.
+**Coexisting/Underlying Aura** = In certain situations (e.g. Electro-Charged) multiple auras of different Elements may exist on the same entity.

 **Elemental Decay** = An aura will persist a certain duration depending on the type of Elemental source.
 Think of the duration as a gauge that can decay or be reduced in 2 ways: